simbleau/simbleau.github.io/_posts/2023-01-31-interactivity-with-vello.md

 └─ audio/
 ```

-#### .riv format
+### State machines

+TODO

+### Playback controls

+TODO

+### Runtime augments (Themes)

+TODO

+## Rive (.riv) format

-.riv files are exported by a bespoke editor on the [Rive](https://rive.app) platform.
+A Rive file `.riv` is a closed-source format with distinct embedded support for states, triggers, and interactivity throughout the file.
+The approach fundamentally enables a deeper level of interactivity. `.riv` files are exported by a bespoke editor on the [Rive](https://rive.app) platform.
 Unlike Lottie, Rive is closed-source commercial platform, and human editing of riv files is not possible.

-Rive can have interactivity embedded throughout the file with inputs, constraints, nested animations, and state blending.
+Rive covers many more use-cases than dotLottie - with inputs, constraints, nested animations, and state blending.
 It is quite intricate and something we will cover more in the following sections, because I think it's in a technical league far ahead of dotLottie.

-{% include rive-frame.html src=page.riveWalkBlend %}

-{% include rive-frame.html src=page.riveDemo %}
+{% include rive-frame.html id='demo' src=page.riveDemo statemachine='bumpy' %}
+*Attribution: 'Vehicles' example from [Rive](https://rive.app)*

-## Features
+## A vague comparison

 Here's my best stab at comparing the formats by feature: